euantayl/Aura/README.md

        aura_calc.translate(content)            # Translates a string to or from a given language.
-If no language is given, it will translate from detected to English aura_calc.openProgramsCheck()     # Returns a string of currently running programs split by '\n' (this returns a string instead of a list to be compatible with aura_discord) aura_calc.openFile(content)            # Attempts to find a given file name in the C: folder and runs a file if any is found
+If no language is given, it will translate from detected to English aura_calc.openProgramsCheck()     # Returns a string of currently running programs split by '\n' (this returns a string instead of a list to be compatible with aura_discord) aura_calc.openFile(content)            # Attempts to find a given file name in the C: directory and runs a file if any is found
       -------------------------------------